Oddidude/SnakeNEAT/README.md

 ## Running the program

-Simply open the _index.html_ file in your favourite browser and watch it go
+Use the included .jar file to run the app

 ## Controls